Are you a working mom, an active senior, or just someone who could use more energy throughout the day? If so, Cordyceps sinensis can help.

 "Cordyceps is a dry complex composed of the sclerotium of the fungus Cordyceps sinensis that parasitizes the larva corpses of insects of the Hepialidae family (ghost moths).
 Its Chinese medicinal name is Dong Chong Xia Cao."
 TCM Physician Luke Yau Wai.

 The wild-growing caterpillar-looking fungus has a plant-like fruiting body.
 It grows on dead caterpillars that fill with a root-like structure called mycelia.
-The fungus gets its name because of its insect-like appearance.

 You might also see Cordyceps militaris listed on supplement labels.